ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Data

 We adopted the positions provided by \citet{Coletta2025} to analyze how the cores are distributed in the fields and to measure their relative separations, with the aim of characterizing the fragmentation process in high-mass clumps.
-Of the 844 systems, 130 clumps host only one and are not suitable for our analysis.
-For the remaining systems, we recognize that the reliability of the results and of the adopted diagnostics is highly dependent on the number of detected cores.
-In our complete sample, we consider all systems with $N_{core}\,\geq\,4$, excluding only the 200 clumps with two or three hosted cores, which are 110 and 90 clumps, respectively \citep{Coletta2025}.
+Of the 844 systems, 130 clumps host only one core and are not suitable for our analysis.
+We recognize that the reliability of our analysis and the diagnostics adopted for the spatial distributions are highly dependent on the number of cores. \text{We consider as our full sample} all the systems with $N_{core}\,\geq\,4$, excluding the 200 clumps with two or three hosted cores, which are 110 and 90 clumps, respectively \citep{Coletta2025}.
 The inclusion of these systems has a negligible impact on the results discussed in the paper, and the properties of their separations are consistent with the systems with $4\,\leq\,N_{cores}\,\lesssim\,6$.
 We adopted the full sample to discuss the distribution of core separation and the comparison with the Jeans fragmentation theory, as systems with a low number of cores may correspond to phases when fragmentation is at the beginning.
-In contrast, to study the global structural properties of the spatial distribution of the cores, i.e. type of distribution, mass segregation, we restricted our analysis only to systems with a high degree of fragmentation ($N_{core}\,\geq\,8$).
+In contrast, to study the global structural properties of the spatial distribution of the cores, i.e., the type of distribution, mass segregation, we restricted our analysis only to systems with a high degree of fragmentation ($N_{core}\,\geq\,8$ or higher).

 In summary, the analyzed dataset comprises 514 clumps ($N_{core}\,\geq\,4$), containing a total of 5728 cores, greatly increasing the statistics available in the literature.
 However, we identify subsamples with different cuts on the minimum fragmentation level for the various aspects of the analysis of the core spatial distribution.
-We summarize in Tab.\ref{Tab:ALMAGALcores} the sample sizes of the different subsamples adopted in our analysis.
+Table \ref{Tab:ALMAGALcores} summarizes the sample sizes of these subsamples.